danfuzz/lactoserv/doc/configuration.md

     implementable in a non-wacky unambiguous way.)
   * Ones with an internal empty path component, e.g. with `//` somewhere in them.
-Many filesystems will "collapse" multiple slashes away, but we choose to err on the side of being conservative and report this as an error than wade blithely into DWIM territory.
+Many filesystems will "collapse" multiple slashes away, but we choose to err on the side of being conservative and report this as an error rather than wade blithely into DWIM territory.
   * End with an empty path component (that is, end with a slash), when the path does not in fact correspond to a directory.
 * The bodies of error and other non-content responses, other than `404`s, are